skmahanthi/build-a-supergraph/01-setup/README.md

 Terraform provisions:

 - Two Kubernetes clusters (dev and prod)
-- Runtime secrets for the Router to communicate with Studio
 - Three Github repos (subgraph-a, subgraph-b, infra)
 - Github action secrets for GCP and Apollo credentials

 The subgraph repos are configured to build and deploy to the `dev` cluster once they're provisioned.
-(The deploy may fail the first time, so choose "Rerun failed jobs" in the Github UI to try again.)
+(The deploy will fail the first time.
+See "Note about "initial commit" errors" below.)

 </details>